DoctorMcKay/node-steam-user/README.md

 *This is an [ID event](#id-events).*

-Emitted when Steam notifies us that one of our friends is typing a message to us.
+Emitted when Steam notifies us that one of our friends is typing a message to us, as long as we're [online](#setpersonastate-name).

 ### friendMessageEcho
 - `recipientID` - The `SteamID` of the user who rececived this message